September 27, 2020

 2 teaspoons ground turmeric

-1 tablespoon ground cumin, toasted
+1 tablespoon ground cumin, roasted

 1/4 cup ginger purée